Mr-Youssef-Sherif/SurPass-Password-Manager/README.md

 Copy code
 python app.py

+## Use it as an exe

+First, you'll need to install a compiling lib pip install pyinstaller.
+Then run this command in the dir that contains the app files
+- pyinstaller --onefile -w app.py
+After getting the dist which contains the exe, add the assets folder in the same dir as the exe.

 ## Contributing:

 Contributions to SurPass Password Manager are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.